Best Prediction & Reputation Markets in 2026: Complete Comparison

 If you want to learn how markets work: JudgeMarket is the best starting point.
 Real order book mechanics, zero financial risk, and you can start in under a minute.

-If you want to trade on reputation and legacy: JudgeMarket is the only platform in this category.
-No other platform lets you take a position on whether Marie Curie is undervalued or a controversial figure is overrated.
+If you want to trade on reputation rather than predictions: JudgeMarket is the only platform in this category.
+No other platform lets you take a position on whether Marie Curie is undervalued, whether Elon Musk is in a hype cycle, or whether a controversial figure is overrated.
+Reputation is not a forecast — it's a verdict, and it deserves its own market.

 If you want to create your own markets: Manifold gives you the tools to set up a market on literally anything.